stefanbesler/struckig/README.md

 # Porting progress

+The original project, `ruckig` is a submodule of this repository.
+The commit-hash reflects the commits that are ported already - I try to keep up with changes that are done in `ruckig`.

 - [x] Crude initial port of source code
 - [x] Check source code for obvious copy & paste errors that may have occured during the port
 - [x] Manual testing